jwuebbl/flask/README.md

 ### How to Stop the Docker Containers <a name="howToStopTheDockerContainers"></a>

 		docker-compose down -v

+## How to Connect to the Production EC2 Instance <a name="connectingToTheProdEc2Instance"></a>
+Run the following command from the project's root directory:

+		ssh -i "prod.pem" ubuntu@ec2-3-13-98-236.us-east-2.compute.amazonaws.com

 ## Issues and Their Fix Actions <a name="issuesAndFixActions"></a>
 ### Cryptography package is required <a name="cryptoGraphyPackageIsRequired"></a>